Nullvora/mabor/README.md

 ---

-**Burn is a next generation Deep Learning Framework that doesn't compromise on <br />
+**Mabor is a next generation Deep Learning Framework that doesn't compromise on <br />
 flexibility, efficiency and portability.**

 <br/>